-- Prepay a funeral home.
+- Pre-need funeral insurance.
 If the funeral home has a permit issued by the Texas Department of Banking to allow for “prepaid funeral merchandise and services,” you can put down money to cover costs early.

 - Life insurance.
-If the deceased person had life insurance, you could submit a claim to the carrier and use the benefit payout to help cover funeral costs.
+If the deceased person had a life insurance plan that covers funeral costs, you could submit a claim to the carrier and use the benefit payout to help cover funeral costs.

 - Burial insurance.
-An option if you plan on funding your own funeral, burial insurance is usually cheaper than life insurance, and most policies don’t require a medical exam.
+A burial insurance plan is an option if you’re looking to funding your own funeral is usually cheaper than life insurance, and most policies don’t require a medical exam.

-- Look for low-cost options.
+- Low-cost options.
 Texas’s Burial or Cremation Assistance Registry provides a list of funeral homes and cemeteries that offer low-cost or free funeral solutions.

 - Local community services.
 Some Texas counties will help cover expenses for families that lack resources.
 Get in touch with a nearby Community Services Department to see if you can apply for indigent burial assistance.